debadeepta/vnla/data/README.md

 ### 2. Download Matterport3D dataset

-You may need the Matterport3D dataset for debugging and visualization.
 Request access to the dataset [here](https://niessner.github.io/Matterport/).
-Please read and agree to its [terms and conditions](http://dovahkiin.stanford.edu/matterport/public/MP_TOS.pdf).
+Please read and agree to the dataset's [terms and conditions](http://dovahkiin.stanford.edu/matterport/public/MP_TOS.pdf) and **put this link in your project repo as requested by the dataset's creators**.

 Training and testing our models only require downloading the `house_segmentations` portion of the dataset.
 Unzip the files so that `<some_folder>/v1/scans/<scanId>/house_segmentations/panorama_to_region.txt` are present.